 Then check this table to find the root word’s meaning and pages to practice it and learn other, related words.
 (Many of those pages also explain meanings that have moved away from the root meaning over time.)

 You might notice that some roots have several forms.
 I’ve tried to put the variant English forms in parentheses when they are quite different.

-For example, the Latin root videre, to see, has English derivatives like ‘video’ and ‘evidence,’ but also ‘visual’ and ‘invisible’—from another form (the past participle) of videre.
+For example, the Latin root videre, to see, has English derivatives like ‘video’ and ‘evidence.’
+But it also has ‘visual’ and ‘invisible’—from another form (the past participle) of videre.
 So after videre I added (vis).

 Claudere (to close) is the root of include, inclusive, exclude and exclusive.
 I added (clus) after the verb name so you can see the second common base form.
 Pellere-- to drive-- often has a base form (puls).
 It’s the root of impel, impulse, repel, and repulsive, among others.

-Vowels also often change: au> u in claudere, above; ae>e (or i) in aequare (equal, equity, and iniquity) or quaerere (quest, inquire, and inquisitive.)
+Vowels also often change.
+Au turns to u in claudere, above.
+Ae changes to e (or i) in aequare (equal, equity, and iniquity) or quaerere (quest, inquire, and inquisitive.)

 |ROOT & MEANING||EXAMPLES||PAGES:|

 |actum- an act||action, interactive||50, WFam|

 |*analogia- similar proportions||analogous, analogy||Cls|